This user guide explains how to use the Pitched Tuner Android app developed by Stonekick.

 Pitched Tuner allows you to tune your instrument using the microphone on your Android device.

 When you first open the app you can choose your preferred note naming convention.
-This can be changed later from the Settings menu.
+This can be changed later from the Preferences menu.

-Press the microphone button on the main screen to start tuning.
+Press the microphone button on the main screen to start tuning in chromatic mode.

-The settings menu can be accessed by pressing the menu icon in the top left hand corner of the main screen.
+The Preferences menu can be accessed by pressing the menu icon in the top left hand corner of the main screen.

 Here you can set: